 Since gaining independence in 1991, the Kyrgyz Republic has undergone an extensive economic liberalisation programme and rapid privatisation.
 However, the development of this landlocked and mountainous country is constrained by inadequate infrastructure, underdeveloped remote regions, and a shortage of qualified workers.
 Agriculture, trade, and gold production have become the Kyrgyz Republic's dominant economic sectors.
 The agricultural sector accounts for approximately 18 percent of the country’s GDP and employs nearly half of the working population.
 Remittances are equivalent to about a quarter of GDP, making the country vulnerable to microeconomic shocks.

 The number of microfinance organisations increased rapidly until mid-2012 when action was taken by the regulator, the National Bank of the Kyrgyz Republic, to regulate the boom in the small loans sector.
-While most microfinance institutions have a strong focus in the capital city of Bishkek and other urban areas, FMCC targets rural areas in accordance with its mandate to serve clients who do not have access to financial services.
+While most microfinance institutions have a strong focus in the capital city of Bishkek and other urban areas, FMFC targets rural areas in accordance with its mandate to serve clients who do not have access to financial services.

 Select, ambitious women are involved in the Women’s Entrepreneurship Project.
-Developed in collaboration with the Asian Development Bank to improve the quality of life among women in rural areas and small towns, a revolving credit line supports female entrepreneurs engaging in startups, business expansion, and the diversification and/or modernization of business operations.
+Developed in collaboration with the Asian Development Bank to improve the quality of life among women in rural areas and small towns, a revolving credit line supports female entrepreneurs engaging in startups, business expansion, and the diversification and/or modernisation of business operations.

 In alignment with FMFC’s vision to adopt digital financial services, the ELSOM electronic-wallet, a digital repayment service, enables clients to repay loans via mobile phones, saving time and travel costs.
 It also enables FMFC to reach more remote clients.